Why Organovo Stock Continues to Drop

 A few months later, Keith Murphy proposed a merger of Organovo with his current startup – Viscient Biosciences – which Organovo acknowledged receipt of.
 (Viscient is focused on using 3D bioprinting technology to displace the use of animal models in pharma research and provide more accurate models of human disease.
 Sound familiar?)
 “We value Organovo at a premium to current trading because of the synergies on the technology,” he told Xconomy.
 Could it be that Mr. Murphy was just upset that Tarveda Therapeutics was chosen over his own company?

 You can read Mr. Murphy’s letter to shareholders and draw your own conclusions, but the contents are irrelevant.
-Do you really want to invest in a company whose founder went off to do – what appears to be similar work – something else, and now believes the present leadership is incapable of adding any value to shareholders?
+Do you really want to invest in a company whose founder went off to do – what appears to be similar work – somewhere else, and now believes the present leadership is incapable of adding any value to shareholders?
 What’s the point of speculating on a company that hasn’t been able to deliver on the “tens of millions” in revenues we continue to wait for?
 In the words of Keith Murphy, “the absence of a multi-product pipeline for Organovo in 2019 is evidence of a near total lack of innovative, entrepreneurial, and strategic thinking.”
 With the failed merger, they appear to be back to square one – in more than one way.

 Soon, Organovo may not even trade on the Nasdaq exchange.
 They have until June 22, 2020, to regain compliance with the minimum $1.00 bid price per share requirement of the Nasdaq listing rules.
 That doesn’t bode well for any institutional money that may no longer be able to invest in Organovo shares when they go back to where they came from – the dreadful OTC market.